 It is important to understand that Arizona’s localities have control as to whether they will allow dispensaries and fully accept recreational legalization measures.
 For example, in October, the Arizona towns of Sahuarita, Payson, and Gilbert banned aspects of marijuana legalization prior to the November 3rd elections.

 In Payson, their ordinance, which passed on October 22nd, 2020, allowed its current medical marijuana stores to sell recreational; however, new recreational businesses will need to go through a special review process.

 In the small town of Sahuarita, recreational-only dispensaries are banned and further restricts “use, sale, cultivation, manufacture, production or distribution of marijuana or marijuana products” on property controlled by the town.

 Gilbert has strictest local rules, including an outright ban on recreational cannabis dispensaries and cannabis testing facilities.
-Their ordinance also restricts on property owned or operated by the town, distribution, storage, sale, and use of recreational marijuana.
+Their ordinance also placed restrictions on property owned or operated by the town, distribution, storage, sale, and use of recreational marijuana.
 To get some insight into why, Gilbert has a large population of Mormons that tend to be against any drug they deem non-medical.